-So, you’re traveling to Paris?
+So, you’re taking a trip to Paris?
 You're in for an unforgettable experience.
 While Paris can seem overwhelming at first, it’s absolutely worth visiting, and more than just once.
 With so much to discover, we’ve put together our top 25 tips to help you navigate the City of Light like a pro Part 1.
 These tips will help you get the most out of your trip and ensure your experience is as smooth as possible.

 If you really want to know the best local haunts, craft beer, specialty coffee, Parisian parks, and picnic places, then be sure to check out our guide to Paris.
 You’ll get access to our map feature so you’re never left without quality options for things to do, and it’s access for life.